thedeadofblackfire/gulp-phonegap-build/README.md

+# THIS PROJECT IS A FORK OF [centralway/grunt-phonegap-build](https://github.com/centralway/grunt-phonegap-build) UPDATED FOR GULP

-# grunt-phonegap-build
+# gulp-phonegap-build
-This is a grunt-task to upload a ZIP archive to [build.phonegap.com](http://build.phonegap.com) and trigger a new build.
+This is a grunt-task to upload files to [build.phonegap.com](http://build.phonegap.com) and trigger a new build.

 ## Current version & development
-The current version is **0.0.8**, this project is in **BETA** and under **active** development.
+The current version is **0.0.1**, this project is in **BETA** and under **active** development.

 ##Configuration
-First of all, you need a ZIP file, containing the contents of the PhoneGap app to be built.
-This can be created using [grunt-zipstream](https://github.com/Two-Screen/grunt-zipstream) for example.
-The ZIP file should have the "index.html" and the ["Config.xml"](http://build.phonegap.com/docs/config-xml) in the root level and all required resources below, for example:
+The files should have the "index.html" and the ["Config.xml"](http://build.phonegap.com/docs/config-xml) in the root level and all required resources below, for example:

     ├── Config.xml
     ├── css